anishkasam/portfolio/index.md

 ## About

-I'm double majoring in data science and math-computer science.
+I'm majoring in data science, with a minor in math.
 My broad interests include probability, statistics, and computer vision.

 I'm currently a data science intern at [Qualcomm Institute](https://qi.ucsd.edu/) where I'm working on various projects applying machine learning to medicine, advised by [Dr. Ganz Chockalingam](https://pdel.ucsd.edu/people/research-affiliates/ganz-chockalingam.html).
 I have also served as a teaching assistant for multiple courses within the [Halicioglu Data Science Institute](https://datascience.ucsd.edu/), mostly under [Marina Langlois](https://datascience.ucsd.edu/people/marina-langlois/).